Who we are

 Brazil

 Felipe Mammoli (he/him) is an interdisciplinary researcher working on the cultural aspects of how digital technologies are used to make sense of climate change, especially in the Amazon.
 He holds a degree in Computer Science and a PhD in Science and Technology Policy from the University of Campinas, Brazil.
-Currently, he works as a research specialist for the Brazilian Ministry of Science, Technology and Innovation at the Center for Information Technology - Renato Archer, where he applies Creative Computing methods to create visualizations and sonifications of climate change data.
+Currently, he works as a research specialist for the Brazilian Ministry of Science, Technology and Innovation at the Center for Information Technology - Renato Archer, where he applies creative computing methods to create visualizations and sonifications of climate change data.

 Laura N-Tamara

-Animator and Illustrator
+Animator & Illustrator

 Laura N Tamara (she/her) is an award-winning animator/illustrator based in London.
 She has worked on documentaries about animals of the American West, experimental dance-animation films and commercials with big studios.
 What ties her practice together is a love of drawing, blending both digital and analog techniques masterfully to craft images and films.
 Her artistic talent is at the service of her desire to tell a wide range of stories, from narrative films to documentaries to music videos.
 Projects she worked on have been screened at major animation festivals such as Annecy, her graduation film was supported by Elf Factory studios, and her short film True Sound Façade won awards at San Francisco Dance Film Festival & Homescreen Festival.